Free Gaza Movement: June 2009 sailing

 The Free Gaza Movement returned to Cyprus in March 2009, to begin organizing for the summer sailings.
 The Arion was renamed Spirit of Humanity and sailed from the port of Larnaca on June 29.
 The 21 activists on board included former Congresswoman Cynthia McKinney and the Nobel Laureate Mairead Maguire.
 Among the six journalists were two from Al Jazeera and documentary maker Adam Shapiro.
 They were heading toward Gaza with three tons of medical supplies and a symbolic load of construction materials.

 On June 30, the Israeli Navy commandeered the vessel off the coast of Gaza.
 The Israeli military later issued a statement saying the boat had attempted to break a blockade of Gaza and was forced to sail to an Israeli port after ignoring a radio message to stay out of Gaza waters.
 The Spirit of Humanity was towed to Ashdod and the crew was detained pending deportation proceedings.
 After a security check of the humanitarian supplies, Israel officials promised to deliver them to Gaza by ground.
 Greta Berlin, a representative of the Free Gaza Movement in Cyprus, said: "We are outraged, they just stole our boat and kidnapped our people."
 Israeli officials blame the group for the controversy, saying they were looking for confrontation to attract publicity.

 Two additional Israeli activists were released the next day.
 On July 3, five Bahraini activists were deported.
-A delegation from Bahrain visited Israel in an official capacity for the first time to accompany the deportees although officials said there was no other significance to the visit.
-McKinney and the others release was delayed after they refused to sign a document admitting they violated Israel's blockade.
+A delegation from Bahrain visited Israel in an official capacity for the first time to accompany the deportees, although officials said there was no other significance to the visit.
+The release of McKinney and the others was delayed after they refused to sign a document admitting they violated Israel's blockade.
 From the Givon immigration detention center in Ramla, Maguire said that "deportation orders aren't appropriate for us, as we were taken to Israel against our will."
 The remaining activists were processed and released between July 5 and July 8.